ccasper0/garden/README.md

-# garden
-# garden automation with raspbery usage
+# garden automation with raspbery usage, using pygarden package
 # easy to modify and apply